-Of course, all EMBA applications are in part about “fit.”
+Of course, all EMBA applications are about “fit.”
 The Global EMBA is too – just more so.
-This adcom really focuses on fit, because the program is so intense.
+This adcom really focuses on fit because the program is so intense.
 And the concept of “global leader” is a critical part of that fit.
 How to demonstrate it will be unique to each applicant; ensure that your essays reflect your own mindset and vision of global leadership.
 In addition, the culture of the programs features a high degree of entrepreneurial energy, so entrepreneurship-related qualities like fresh thinking and initiative will also enhance fit.

-These adcoms also look for applicants who truly understand and will make productive use of this distinctive educational opportunity, which comprises multiple campuses and schools, each with its own distinct focus and areas of excellence.
+These adcoms also look for applicants who truly understand and will make productive use of this distinctive educational opportunity, which comprises multiple campuses and schools, each with its own focus and areas of excellence.

 The three essay questions vary in approach, requiring you to present yourself effectively from different angles to create a holistic picture.
 There’s a classic goals essay, a “story” (behavioral) essay, and an open statement.
 The challenge is to employ a consistent individual voice while

 Here’s that goals question.
 First a note about the nuance of the question: notice the words “wish,” “hope,” “experience,” and “participate/participation.”
 These words imply an immersive, personal, community-minded, collaborative orientation.
 In the essay (and indeed throughout the application), show how you fit with this culture and these values.